 7. Don’t be afraid that your game could be copied

-When a game is on the store, and if it’s any good, it will probably get copied.
-It happens not because you showed it to people, that’s just the nature of the industry right now.
-It’s very hard to copyright a game.
+When a mobile game is on the store, and if it’s any good, it will probably get copied.
+It happens not because you showed it to people, that’s just the nature of the successful mobile game development industry right now.
+It’s very hard to copyright a mobile game.
 The only thing you can do is be faster and be successful before anybody else.
-Move fast, and make sure that you get feedback and implement it as soon as possible.
+So to create a successful mobile game, move fast, and make sure that you get feedback and implement it as soon as possible.

 Don't be afraid to dive into the unknown by publishing a mobile game.
-Nothing is rocket science, and most people in the industry are ready to point in the right direction.
+Nothing is rocket science, and most people in the successful mobile game development industry are ready to point in the right direction.